AnikuHere/csx3/README.md

 # Where can i get it? 🌐

 Currently, CSX3's only public version is "CSX3 Browser dependent", but an app version for Windows & Mac is in development.
-The link is csx3-beta.netlify.app
+Click [here](https://csx3-beta.netlify.app/)

 # Is there a community space? 🤝

 Absolutely!
 You can join our Discord server where you can get the latest updates!
-Join here: https://discord.com/invite/dhpGeeeQ23
+Join [here](https://discord.com/invite/dhpGeeeQ23)

 # What are the supported programming languages? 📗